How to Request Department of Pesticide Regulation Public Records

 • Personnel, medical, or similar files, the disclosure of which would constitute an unwarranted invasion of personal privacy.

-• Trade secrets as defined in Government Code section 6254.2(f) except as required by law.
+• Trade secrets as defined in Evidence Code section 1060 except as required by law.

 • Records of complaints to or investigations conducted by DPR for licensing purposes.